 Meanwhile, James is continuing to research the life of Emma Turner, who in the early 1900s became one of the most respected bird photographers in Britain and in 1911 rediscovered the Bittern as a British breeding bird (with Jim Vincent).
 Click here for an article written by James on Turner for the Norfolk Wildlife Trust’s magazine Tern, and here for a feature written about Turner and her fellow Norfolk naturalist, the Reverend M C H Bird, in the Eastern Daily Press.
 Here is a short piece published in Country Life and here is an article written by James for Countryfile magazine.

-James appeared in a BBC Radio 4 Nature programme on Emma Turner entitled Emma Turner, a life in the reeds.
+James also appeared in a BBC Radio 4 Nature programme on Emma Turner entitled Emma Turner, a life in the reeds.
 It was broadcast on 24 January 2012 – click here for more information and to listen to it.
+He is now working with co-author Jeremy Greenwood on a biography of Emma Turner, for publication in 2019.